mikeizbicki/cmc-csci046/topic_00_unix/README.md

 **Pre-lab work:**

 1. Create a GitHub account if you do not already have one.

-    Press the watch button on both this repo and <https://github.com/mikeizbicki/about-me>.
+1. Press the watch button on both this repo and <https://github.com/mikeizbicki/about-me>.
-    This will ensure you get email notifications whenever I post new issues to github.
+    This will ensure you get email notifications whenever a new issue is posted to github.
+    All class related communications will happen through github, and not through email or canvas.

+1. Create a [personal access token (PAT)](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your github account, and save the PAT to a file for future use.
+    The default level of permissions is okay.

 1. Read and follow the instructions in [the meet and greet issue](https://github.com/mikeizbicki/cmc-csci046/issues/568).